 2 Operational deployment

-Aeronautical mobile data links are operated between aeronautical stations and aircraft stations, or between aircraft stations equipped with AMS data links (ADL) and can be deployed anywhere within a country whose administration has authorized their use in accordance with regulations.
+Aeronautical mobile data links are operated between aeronautical stations and aircraft stations, or between aircraft stations or ship stations equipped with AMS data links (ADL) and can be deployed anywhere within a country whose administration has authorized their use in accordance with regulations.

 ADL includes transmission from and to, either aircraft stations or a ground terminal considered as an aeronautical station.
 These transmissions could use bidirectional air-to-ground links, or relay through another airborne platform using an air-to-air data link.
 Links can be either simplex or duplex.
 The link lengths vary greatly in these applications.
 Although some of the link lengths may be relatively short, many of the link lengths approach the radio line-of-sight distance.
 The operational altitude of airborne platforms equipped with these ADLs can vary up to 20 000 m.

 The ground terminals may be at a permanent location or they may be transportable.
 Transportable ground terminals can be moved to meet operational needs and the duration of use while it remains at a particular location is dependent upon operational requirements.
+Transportable ground terminals may be installed on ships.

 A single ground terminal may simultaneously support several aircraft stations at the same time via different links.